corda/corda/docs/source/hot-cold-deployment.rst

 Each machine's own address is used for the RPC connection as the node's internal messaging client needs it to connect to the broker.

-The ``machineName`` value should be different for each node as it is used to ensure that only one of them can be active at any time.